redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

 * SOCKS proxy:

-Let's start with this service that many times starts with failures (I still need to fix this)

 Check if the service is listening in port 1080 (be sure that is 1080 and not just 11080)

 ```